frequency-chain/docs/pages/glossary.md

 Frequency must have a registered Message Schema Id.
 This registration tells consumers of the message how to read the data in the Payload.

-### On-Chain Message

-One message on chain from a Message Sending Account
-We have two schema options that are important here:

 - **Payload location** - this is currently either on-chain or ipfs.
   It could be expanded to more in the future.
 - **Model Type** - this is currently either AvroBinary or Parquet.
   This tells you how to read the schema's model to construct new message payloads and potentially read or validate data.

-## Message Source Account (MSA)

-See [Account](#account) section for definition.
+### On-Chain Message

+A message that has a payload location that is on Frequency.

+### Off-Chain Message

+A message that has a payload location that is stored off-chain such as on IPFS.

 ## Payload